joesantos418/librdkafka-docker/README.md

 # librdkafka-docker
-A PHP based Docker image with librdkafka
+A PHP based Docker image with edenhill/librdkafka that will be used as base for testing arquivei-php-kafka-consumer